db42/munshi/Readme.md

 - parse form 16 form - DONE
 - generate first version of from information parsed from form 16, - DONE
 - API to give JSON - DONE
-- perfect logic to parse information mentioned in form 16 - use own json from last year
+- perfect logic to parse information mentioned in form 16 - use own json from last year - DONE
 - add validation
 - json renderer in client and ability to update fields in json
 - Document Portal - link upload doc
 - Document Portal - view docs
+- parse form 26AS
+- India CG
+- US equity - WIP

 # Resources